- Search The Registry

 - My Account

-*The birth of Sengbe Piehis celebrated on this date c1814.
-Also known as Joseph Cinqué and sometimes referred to as Cinqué he was a West African man of the Mende people who led a revolt of many Africans on the Spanish slave ship La Amistad.
+*The birth of Sengbe Piehis is celebrated on this date, c1814.
+Also known as Joseph Cinqué and sometimes referred to as Cinqué, he was a West African man of the Mende people who led a revolt of many Africans on the Spanish slave ship La Amistad.

-Instead, at night, they directed the navigator in the opposite direction, toward the Americas.
+Instead, at night, they directed the navigator in the opposite direction toward the Americas.
 After about two months, Amistad reached United States waters near Long Island, New York.
 Members of the USS Washington boarded the vessel.
 When they discovered what had happened (according to the Spaniards), they charged the Africans with mutiny and murder.
-The ship and the Mende were taken to New Haven, Connecticut to await trial.
-Interpreters from Mende to English were found, who enabled the Africans to tell their story to attorneys and the court.
+The ship and the Mende were taken to New Haven, Connecticut, to await trial.
+Interpreters from Mende to English were found, who enabled the Africans to tell their stories to attorneys and the court.
 Cinqué served as the group's informal representative.